What to Expect from Oral Probiotics: 6 Key Points

 Boka’s chewable mouthwash tablets are a reliable and convenient way to consume probiotics!

-Restore Mouthwash tablets effectively deliver beneficial bacteria (Lactobacillus Ferment) to the oral microbiome by adhering to the surfaces of the mouth and colonizing the oral cavity.
+Restore Mouthwash tablets effectively deliver beneficial bacteria (Lactobacillus Ferment) to the bacterial environment of the mouth by adhering to the surfaces of the mouth and establishing themselves in the mouth.

-By chewing, swishing, and spitting these tablets, the bad bacteria in your mouth is killed and replaced with good bacteria to restore the balance of your oral microbiome.
+By chewing, swishing, and spitting these tablets, the bad bacteria in your mouth is killed and replaced with good bacteria to restore the balance of your mouth's bacterial community.

 The tablets taste deliciously minty, activated by your saliva, and will leave your mouth feeling fresher than ever!

-Restore Mouthwash Tablets also contain other beneficial ingredients such as hydroxyapatite which remineralizes teeth and reduces sensitivity.
-Furthermore, essential oils and enzymes are included to deliver comprehensive oral care.
+Restore Mouthwash Tablets also contain other beneficial ingredients such as hydroxyapatite which helps strengthen teeth and reduces sensitivity.
+Furthermore, essential oils and enzymes are included to deliver comprehensive dental care.

 Oral Probiotics via Oral Sprays and Liquids

-Mouth freshener liquids are available on the market that can be consumed to improve your oral microbiome and turn your mouth into a healthy environment for good bacteria to thrive.
+Mouth freshener liquids are available on the market that can be consumed to improve the bacterial balance in your mouth and turn your mouth into an environment where good bacteria can thrive.

 These liquids come in pleasant flavors, are sprayed into the mouth, swished around with your saliva, and then swallowed.